rstenvi/intrasploit/README.md

 $ bash build.sh <root domain> <public IP address>
 ```

+After having generated the basic config-file, you might want to make some
+changes to the config-file.
+The generated config-file is lcoated at
+build/intrasploit.ini.

 Install script performs the following:

 1. Allow the current user to bind ports 1 - 1023 (authbind)